syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Scrolling.md

 ### Normal Mode:

 It allows you to load the grid with data while scrolling.
-This can be achieved by setting [`virtualScrollMode`](http://help.syncfusion.com/js/api/ejgrid#members:scrollsettings-virtualscrollmode "virtualScrollMode") as `normal`.
+This can be achieved by setting `VirtualScrollMode`  as `Normal`.

 The following code example describes the above behavior.

 {% tabs %}

-{% highlight CSHTML %}
+{% highlight razor %}

 	  @(Html.EJ().Grid<OrdersView>("Scrolling")
             .Datasource((IEnumerable<object>)ViewBag.datasource)